Guyton car accident lawyers

 Located 28 miles outside of Savannah’s city center, the town of Guyton is part of Effingham County and is home to about 2,300 residents.
 The skilled attorneys at Kicklighter Law proudly serve their legal needs in the following areas:

 Car accidents can be life-altering and affect entire families.
 Serious injuries can leave you temporarily or permanently unable to work, leading to diminished income and staggering medical bills.
-Car accidents can be complex legal matters, and you need a dedicated accident attorney on your side.
+Car accidents can be complex legal matters, and you need a dedicated accident attorney on your side as soon as possible after an accident.
 At Kicklighter Law, our Guyton car accident attorneys are highly skilled negotiators and litigators.
 We can advocate on your behalf after a car accident.

 How Can a Car Accident Attorney Help Me?